 They were five students with nothing in common, faced with spending a Saturday detention together in their high school library.
 At 7 a.m., they had nothing to say, but by 4 p.m., they had bared their souls to each other and become good friends.
-To the outside world they were simply the Jock, the Brain, the Criminal, the Princess and the Basket Case, but to each other, they would always be the Breakfast Club.
+To the outside world they were simply a Brain, an Athlete, a Basket Case, a Princess, and a Criminal, but to each other, they would always be the Breakfast Club.
 Written by

 See more »

 When Mr. Vernon comes in and asks why is the door closed, you can see the chair he later uses to keep the door open, near the corner of the wall.
 When he goes back to get it, the chair has moved a foot to the right.
 See more

 Dear Mr. Vernon, we accept the fact that we had to sacrifice a whole Saturday in detention for whatever it was we did wrong.
 What we did *was* wrong.
 But we think you're crazy to make an essay telling you who we think we are.
 You see us as you want to see us...
 In the simplest terms, in the most convenient definitions.
 But what we found out is that each one of us is a brain...